WHEN WEEDS WIN,

 ~20%

-reduction in water use
+in water

 Glyphosate-enabled conservation practices have helped reduce water use for irrigation by nearly 20%.